Chia9666/Chia9666/README.md

 - 👋 Hi, I’m @Chia9666
-- 👀 I’m currently interested in the path towards becoming a software engineer, and a game developer in my spare time :)
+- 👀 I’m currently interested in the path towards becoming a software engineer, and learning cyber security + networking in my spare time :)
-- 🌱 I’m currently studying University Of Technology Brunei.
+- 🌱 I’m a former University of British Columbia Undegraduate, now studying University Of Technology Brunei.
 - 💞️ I’m looking to collaborate in any projects, although I'm a beginner, I hope to learn and help in anyhow.
 - 📫 How to reach me, instagram: @kal_pei